lua-rocks/core-deprecated/etc/luapi_test/readme.md

 2. if `/bin/lua` existed then just run: `etc/luapi_test/run.lua`
 3. if your lua binary located in another place, put it before the command above

+TODO: Reduce any number of empty lines to one
+!!!

 ## 📜 Fields

 + **some_field1 : some_type1 = some_default_value1**